 Vegan Green Bean Casserole Ingredients

 Regular old green bean casserole is made with what I consider to be pretty boring ingredients.
-Canned cream of mushroom soup.
-Prepackaged French fried onions.
-Eh.
+Green beans (okay, so these are good), canned cream of mushroom soup, and prepackaged French fried onions.

 Maybe that’s why I never got excited about it in the past.
 Maybe that’s why my family always stuck with broccoli casserole.